 Clothes Shopping at Shopping Del Sol and Paseo La Galería

 Both malls are full of small boutique clothing stores, including many international and American brands.
-For example, Paseo La Galería has American Eagle, Levi’s, Nike, New Balance, and Timberland stores, among other U.S. brands.
+For example, Paseo La Galería has Puma, Levi’s, Nike, New Balance, and Timberland stores, among other U.S. brands.
 Shopping Del Sol has a Forever 21 – which includes a men’s section, to our surprise! – Nike, Calvin Klein, Tommy Hilfiger, and a Polo Ralph Lauren store.
 There is also a Patrol clothing store right across the street from Shopping Del Sol.
-Patrol is a high-end Paraguayan clothing brand, and Kevin and I almost bought some clothes from them if they just had Kevin’s correct size.
+Patrol is a high-end Paraguayan clothing brand, and Kevin and I almost bought some clothes from them if they had just had Kevin’s correct size.

 Food and Restaurants

 We frequent both malls for food.
 Although they have different selections of restaurants, both offer options ranging from fast food to fine dining.
 However, we’d definitely say that the Food Court – Patio de Comidas – at Shopping Del Sol is a lot better for us.
 The food court at Paseo La Galería has fewer options despite probably being larger.
 Also, we noticed that a few stalls were vacant, which seems weird considering how busy the mall is.
-The Shopping Del Sol food court has many more options, even though the seating is more cramped than Paseo La Galería.
+The Shopping Del Sol food court offers many more options, though seating is more cramped than at Paseo La Galería.

 Our Food Picks at Paseo La Galería

 We also like going to Almacén de Pizzas on the second courtyard level (nivel -1).
-As we note in our Gluten Free Guide to Asunción, Almacén de Pizzas – or AdP as they call it – offers a proper gluten-free menu.
+As we note in our Gluten Free Guide to Asunción, Almacén de Pizzas, or AdP as they call it, offers a proper gluten-free menu.
 You can choose from gluten-free pizza, empanadas, and lasagna for the main course, plus a gluten-free brownie for dessert.
 They have a lovely outdoor patio overlooking the trees.
 And unlike TGI Fridays, most of the patio is covered, so it is available when it rains (except for one oddly placed table that gets soaked).

 Dining Options at Shopping Del Sol